SimasRIS/image_recognition_ML/README.md

 # 3. Install needed software
 $ pip install -r requirements.txt

-# 4. Organize your images like this:
+# 4. Put your pictures in folders like this:
 img/
 ├── car/
 │   ├── car1.jpg